🧙♂️ Welcome | The Hermit Way

 Additionally, companies can enhance shareholder value by modifying the capital structure or allocation.
 Common examples include share buyback programs, strategic acquisitions, and dividend distributions.

 However, it's important to approach these strategies with caution.
-Hoarding cash for "safety," going into debt to pay dividends, buying back shares above intrinsic value, and making poor acquisitions can all be detrimental.
+Hoarding cash for "safety," going into debt to pay dividends, buying back shares at a price above their intrinsic value, and making poor acquisitions can all be detrimental.

 🧾 Look for Sensible Capital Structures

-When evaluating businesses, we must consider their CAPEX dependency.
+When evaluating businesses, we must consider their capital expenditure (CAPEX) dependency.
 Low CAPEX businesses are generally preferable.
-However, this is not an absolute rule, as each company's circumstances can vary.
+However, this is not an absolute rule, as each company's circumstances vary.

-Understanding these nuances may seem trivial, but it can make or break an entire investment case.
+Understanding these nuances may seem trivial, but it can make or break an investment case.

 ☠️ Avoid Dilution

 Dilution can severely impact an investment by reducing the value of existing shares, making it a critical factor to consider.
-When a company issues more shares, the ownership percentage of current shareholders decreases, leading to a smaller slice of the company's profits and assets.
+When a company issues additional shares, the ownership percentage of current shareholders decreases, resulting in a smaller share of the company's profits and assets.

-Frequent or large-scale dilution can signal that the company is struggling to manage its finances, potentially undermining investor confidence and depressing the stock price.
+Frequent or large-scale dilution can signal that the company struggles to manage its finances, potentially undermining investor confidence and depressing the stock price.

 Dilution erodes returns for existing investors, just as inflation reduces a currency's value.
-To protect our interests, it is crucial to keep dilution as close to zero as possible.
+It is crucial to keep dilution as close to zero as possible to protect our interests.

 Here’s Ryan Pape, CEO of XPEL, explaining how he developed his company while barely diluting shareholders